 I think the delicious sesame oil chicken flavor got Simba hungry!
 LOL

-Sesame Oil Chicken Noodle Soup
+Sesame Oil Chicken Noodle Soup (Optional Variation)

 As mentioned you can make this in to a noodle soup, if you are planning to do this, just cook noodles as directed.
-Traditionally, thing noodles are used.
+Traditionally, thin noodles are used.
 Then you add the broth and chicken of the sesame oil chicken to make the Sesame Oil Chicken Noodle Soup.

 Smells so good - my puppy Simba wanted some!
 LOL

-Sesame Oil Chicken Recipe (Ma You Ji)
+Sesame Oil Chicken Recipe (Ma You Ji) Recipe

 Ingredients

-• 1 inch ginger, sliced thinly
+- 1 inch ginger, sliced thinly

-• 3 cups michiu (Rice cooking wine)
+- 3 cups michiu (rice cooking wine)

-• Red dates and goji berries, optional
+- Red dates and goji berries (optional)

 Instructions